makinacorpus/php-query-builder/README.md

  - `doctrine/dbal:^3` bridge and query builder,
  - soon a `doctrine/dbal:^4` bridge and query builder,
  - `PDO` bridge and query builder,
- - Symfony bundle is available in a separate package http://github.com/makinacorpus/query-builder-bundle
+ - Symfony bundle is available in the [makinacorpus/query-builder-bundle](https://github.com/makinacorpus/query-builder-bundle) package

 # Getting started